svaksha/pythonidae/Biology.md

 - [khmer](https://github.com/ged-lab/khmer) :: In-memory nucleotide sequence k-mer counting, filtering, graph traversal and more.
 [Documentation](http://khmer.readthedocs.org)
 - [Harvest](https://github.com/marbl/harvest) is a suite of core-genome alignment and visualization tools for quickly analyzing thousands of intraspecific microbial genomes.
 It includes Parsnp, a fast core-genome multi-aligner, and Gingr, a dynamic visual platform.
 Combined they provide interactive core-genome alignments, variant calls, recombination detection, and phylogenetic trees.
 - [metaseq](https://github.com/daler/metaseq) :: A Framework for integrated analysis and plotting of ChIP/RIP/RNA/*-seq data.
 [Documentation](http://packages.python.org/metaseq/)
+- [methtools](https://github.com/bgruening/methtools) :: Tools for the processing of genome-wide bisulfite sequencing data.
 - [MetaSVMerge](https://github.com/bioinform/metasv) :: An accurate method-aware merging algorithm for structural variations.
 - [PyBEDtools](https://github.com/daler/pybedtools) is a Python wrapper for Aaron Quinlan's [BEDtools programs](https://github.com/arq5x/bedtools), which are widely used for genomic interval manipulation or "genome algebra".
 Pybedtools extends BEDTools by offering feature-level manipulations from with Python.
 See the [online documentation, including installation instructions](http://pythonhosted.org/pybedtools/).
 - [pygenetorrent](https://github.com/hammer/pygenetorrent) → A Python client for GeneTorrent.